-- TWO successfully completed and published, randomized controlled studies in pediatric patients - FAST TRACK and BREAKTHROUGH Therapy Designations granted by FDA - NDA to FDA and MAA to EMA submissions completed in February 2020 - FDA issued CRL on August 10, 2020 no clinical or safety issues identified.
-NDA resubmission planned Q2 2021
+- TWO successfully completed and published, randomized controlled studies in pediatric patients - FAST TRACK and BREAKTHROUGH Therapy Designations granted by FDA - MAA to EMA submission completed in February 2020 - NDA resubmitted to FDA May 2021.
+FDA had previously issued CRL August 2020 no clinical or safety issues identified.

-- Potential for 7.5 YEARS U.S. market exclusivity with Pediatric Orphan Drug Designation - Potential for 10 YEARS E.U. market exclusivity with Pediatric-use Marketing Authorization (PUMA), if granted - Patent Protection in U.S. until January 2038 method of use for children <5 years of age
+- Potential for 7.5 YEARS U.S. market exclusivity with Pediatric Orphan Drug Designation - Potential for 10 YEARS E.U. market exclusivity with Pediatric-use Marketing Authorization (PUMA), if granted - Patent Protection in U.S. until 2038 method of use for children <5 years of age - Patent Protection in U.S. until 2039 for the unique anhydrous form of the active ingredient, as well as related methods of synthesis